bartek1009x/RegLang-Specification/README.md

   int x = 1;

   region r2 {
+    int x = 10;

     region r3 {
       println(x);
       free(x @ r1);

-      region r4 {
-        region r5 {
-          region r6 {
-            region r7 {
-              -- and so on
     }
   }
 }
-      }
-    }
-  }
-}
 ```

 Normally, the `x` variable would get deallocated when the region it was defined in (`r1`) ends, so in this case it would be at the end of the program's execution.
 However, we have used the `free()` function after it was used for the last time, so it was deallocated earlier.
 The `@` (at) symbol tells the compiler which x to deallocate.
-If we had a variable called `x` both in the `r1` region and let's say the `r2` region, it would be unclear for the compiler which x variable to free - the one in `r1` or the one in `r2`.
+We have variables called `x` both in the `r1` region and the `r2` region, so it would be unclear for the compiler which x variable to free - the one in `r1` or the one in `r2`.
 Because of this, the `@` operator has to be used to specify in which region the compiler should search for the variable to deallocate.

 You can also use the `@` operator to access variables from outer regions if there are multiple with the same name.